-Key audit matter How the matter was addressed in our audit As disclosed in Note 13 to the financial statements the Group's assets include bearer plants at fair value with a carrying value of \$9.42m.
+As disclosed in Note 13 to the financial statements the Group's assets include bearer plants at fair value with a carrying value of \$9.42m.
 This asset consists of olive trees currently leased to investors via managed investment schemes.

 Fair value is determined using a value-in-use model which estimates the cash flows to be earned from the asset over the remaining 30-year term of the leases.

 Key judgements and estimates which are complex and subjective are incorporated into the valuation of the bearer plants and hence we deemed the valuation of bearer plants as a key audit matter.

 In addition, based on the results of our audit procedures, we have also identified that depreciation charges should be recognised on the bearer plants in line with the requirements of AASB 116 Property, Plant and Equipment which was not accounted for in the prior financial years.

 This was corrected in the current financial year and a prior period error was recognised which is disclosed in Note 1 to the financial statements.

+How the matter was addressed in our audit

-Our procedures, amongst others, included: Ensuring management had correctly classified the bearer plants to be in line with the requirements of AASB 116.
-Challenging management's key assumptions and estimates used in the value-in-use model to determine the fair value of the bearer plants, including those relating to forecast revenue, costs, and discount rate, and corroborating the key market related assumptions to relevant and appropriate external data.
-Assessing the ongoing appropriateness of the fair value and key estimates used by reference to an external valuation report which was commission an independent valuation report once every 3 years.
-Checking the mathematical accuracy of the value-in-use model and agreeing relevant data to the latest budgets.
-Assessing the historical accuracy and reliability of management's forecasts.
-Performing a sensitivity analysis on the key financial assumptions being CPI, market rental, discount rate, harvest yield and the price of water.
-Assessing the adequacy of the disclosures in the financial statements in respect of the key assumptions adopted in the value-in-use model.
-Assessing the calculation and recognition of the depreciation charges for the current year for compliance with the requirements of AASB 116.
-Ensuring the recognition of the depreciation charges for the current year for compliance with the requirements of AASB 116.
-Ensuring the recognition of the depreciation charges for the current year for compliance with the requirements of AASB 116.
+Our procedures, amongst others, included:

+- Ensuring management had correctly classified the bearer plants to be in line with the requirements of AASB 116. - Challenging management's key assumptions and estimates used in the value-in-use model to determine the fair value of the bearer plants, including those relating to forecast revenue, costs, and discount rate, and corroborating the key market related assumptions to relevant and appropriate external data. - Assessing the ongoing appropriateness of the fair value and key estimates used by reference to an external valuation report which was commissioned for the bank in 2018.
+Management commission an independent valuation report once every 3 years. - Checking the mathematical accuracy of the value-in-use model and agreeing relevant data to the latest budgets. - Assessing the historical accuracy and reliability of management's forecasts. - Performing a sensitivity analysis on the key financial assumptions being CPI, market rental, discount rate, harvest yield and the price of water. - Assessing the adequacy of the disclosures in the financial statements in respect of the key assumptions adopted in the value-in-use model. - Assessing the calculation and recognition of the depreciation charges for the current year for compliance with the requirements of AASB 116. - Ensuring the recognition of the depreciation charges for the prior period were correctly accounted for and disclosed as a prior period error in line with the requirements of AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors.